 Dr. Thomas Savory's medical specialty is general internal medicine and geriatrics (elderly care).
-Dr. Savory is a graduate of the University of Michigan Medical School.
+He is a graduate of the University of Michigan Medical School.

-Dr. Joye Martin works as a general internist and geriatrician.
-She is affiliated with Huntington VA Medical Center.
-Dr. Martin attended medical school at MCP Hahnemann School of Medicine.
+Dr. Joye Martin is a general internist and geriatrician.
+She graduated from MCP Hahnemann School of Medicine.
+Dr. Martin is professionally affiliated with Huntington VA Medical Center.

 Conditions / Treatments

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.